gravity-ui/uikit/src/components/Avatar/README.md

 import {Avatar} from '@gravity-ui/uikit';
 ```

-The component intended to render avatars.
-It has three basic types of avatars: image, icon and text (initials).
-All of these types have special props to configure behaviour and appearance.
+This component is intended for rendering avatars.
+It has three basic avatar types: image, icon, and text (name initials).
+All these types have special properties to configure the behavior and appearance.

 ## Types

 ### Image

 This component can be used to render avatars using images.
-Provide the image via `imgUrl` property.
+To provide an image, use the `imgUrl` property.

 <!--LANDING_BLOCK